|

 Is it really so wrong to expose how much of healing, (incl. orthodox),

+is placebo?
 A recent example of blind enthusiasm is

 a feature in the local publication, 'Health Independent' (Sept 98),